How to Import Blu-ray into Adobe Premiere Pro CC for Editing

 Click Add Blu-ray/ DVD button to import the Blu-ray movies from its location.
 The program will recognize the whole disc and display the titles on the main screen to let you select your desired one.

-The program allows you to select the subtitle tracks and audio streams for the movies.
-You may click Subtitle and Audio box right behind the title and choose the language you want to keep or leave them by default.
+You then can select the subtitle tracks and audio streams for the movies.
+To do so, click the Subtitle and Audio box right behind the title and choose the language you want to keep or leave them by default.

 Step 2: Choose your conversion settings

-Head to the top bar, click the default button MP4 Video, this will open a pull-down box as follows, where you press Change option to enter the Profile panel.
+Head to the center of top bar, click the default button labeled MP4 Video, this will open a pull-down box as follows, where you press Change option to enter the Profile panel.

 Then, go to Format tab in the panel, and click the HD Video sub-tab.
 From there select any of one format profile that Adobe Premiere application accepts.
 To maximize compatibility, HD MP4 Video with h.264 codec is highly recommended.
 Press Apply to All to set the same profile for all the chosen files, so you don't need to repeat to do it individually.

-For those who want to play Blu-ray movies on certain gadgets, you can check the Device tab where contains a wealth of pre-configured presets, including Apple devices, Android phones/ tablets, game consoles and others, and it will automatically be converted to the correct size for your device.
+For those who want to play Blu-ray movies on certain gadgets, you can check the Device tab where contains a wealth of pre-configured presets, including Apple devices, Android phones/ tablets, game consoles and others.
+Once you select the preset, this program will automatically optimize the settings to the correct size for your device.

 See Also: How to Use iPhone to Play Blu-ray Movies

-For the advanced users, you may click PEN icon at the upper right of the format to tweak the video and audio encoders based at your disposal to produce the video you need.
+For the advanced users, you may click PEN icon (hovering the mouse on the format will see it) at the upper right of the format to tweak the video and audio encoders based at your disposal to produce the video you need.

 In general, the default configurations will bring you the optimized resulting files as possible.

-Step 3: Start Converting Blu-ray to Adobe Premiere Format you selected in Step 2
+Step 3: Start Converting Blu-ray to Adobe Premiere compatible format

 Congrats!
 You have had your Blu-ray converted to Adobe Premiere video files successfully.
-You're now ready to put the new minted MP4 files onto Adobe Premiere for advanced edits.
+You're now ready to put the new minted files onto Adobe Premiere for editing.

 That's it.
 Good luck!